Ministers braced for further legal challenges after High Court Epping decision

 Ministers could face further legal challenges over asylum hotels after a council was granted a temporary injunction blocking migrants from being housed there.

-The 12 councils where Reform UK is the largest party are understood to be exploring the prospect of legal challenges following Tuesday’s ruling.
+Mr Farage indicated that the 12 councils where Reform UK was the largest party would consider legal challenges following Tuesday’s ruling.

+Writing in the Daily Telegraph, he said the local authorities would do “everything in their power to follow Epping’s lead”.

 The Home Office had warned the judge that an injunction could “interfere” with the department’s legal obligations, and lawyers representing the hotel’s owner argued it would set a “precedent”.